TheKingAde/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4th func = adds a node at the end of the list
 5th func = frees a list
 6th func = frees a list
+7th func = deletes the head node of a list